 Merles are NO LONGER registerable in Canada, whether it be puppies that come from a merle parent, or merles that are imported from other countries.

-Merles are the newest style to hit Chihuahuas.
-The coat pattern has only shown up in the breed in the past 15 years or so.
+Merles are the newest fad to hit Chihuahuas.
+The coat pattern has only shown up in the breed since 1990.
 There is NO mention of this color what-so-ever in any Chihuahua breed book, or genetics book that lists certain color patterns that are in the Chihuahua breed.
 This coat pattern has also appeared simultaneously in several other breeds as well (these include Poodles, Cocker Spaniels, APBT, and Miniature Pinchers).
 Merles can come in a variety of color patterns, including red merle and blue merle (above).
-They can also have what is called a hidden or cryptic merle, where the merle pattern does not show up, such as on a light colored dog, or where the merle pattern does not cover a large area of the dog (sometimes only one hair will actually be merle patterned).
+They can also have what is called a hidden or cryptic merle, where the merle pattern does not show up, such as on a light colored dog, or where the merle pattern does not cover a large area of the dog (although rare, genetically sometimes only one hair on the dogs will actually be merle patterned).

 The Merle gene itself is a dominant trait, which means one of the parents MUST be a Merle for the gene to be expressed (or show up) in a puppy.
 This is not the type of gene that remains hidden for many generations like a recessive gene.
-Since Merles were never heard of more then 15 years ago, this color pattern has probably resulted from cross-breeding other breeds of dogs that have merles such as a Dachshund, to the Chihuahua and falsifying the purebred dog registration.
+Since Merles were never documented more then 25 years ago, this color pattern has probably unfortunately resulted from cross-breeding other breeds of dogs that have merles such as a Dachshund, to the Chihuahua, with speculation that registration papers that have not been accurately filed, so they were registered as full purebred Chihuahuas.
 While the Merle color can come up from genetic mutations, this is most likely not the case as it is the same gene that is also present in Aussies, Dachshunds, Shelties, etc.

-Ultimately, if you buy a Merle Chihuahua, you are probably not getting a purebred Chihuahua, just a mixed breed (even though it might actually have registration papers).
-Also, a large majority of Merle Chihuahuas are consistently very big, in the 6 to 10 lb range, which is very unlike a purebred Chihuahua and is probably a result from a throw-back to the mixed breed dog that was introduced years ago to get the Merle Chihuahua.
+Ultimately, if you buy a Merle Chihuahua, you are probably not getting a purebred Chihuahua.
+Also, a large majority of Merle Chihuahuas are consistently big, in the 6 to 10 lb range, which is unlike a purebred Chihuahua and is probably a result from a throw-back to the mixed breed dog that was introduced years ago to get the Merle Chihuahua.

 Another much more serious and important issue is the higher occurrence of health problems in Merle Chihuahuas.
 You may wonder how this is so, when merle is only a color pattern?
 Well, unfortunately, unlike other colors, the merle gene acts on a color and lightens and whitens certain parts of it (creating patches)...the whitening is what causes defects.
 Often, when a dog's coat is whitened, the pigment inside of their ear and on their eye, also whitens...making the dog DEAF and BLIND as the nerves endings atrophy and die.